Jackyroo42/Tutorial-Blog/README.md

 </div>
 ```

-Use a media query to adjust the grid layout for smaller screens after defining it in your CSS:
+Media queries can also be used to adjust the grid layout for smaller screens in CSS:

 ```css
 /* Grid layout styles */